lucapette/website/content/writing/terraform-and-github-labels.md

 describe your infrastructure by describing your resources.

-In the past few weeks, something silly started bugging me: I have multiple GitHub projects that share the same naming for labels.
+In the past few weeks, something silly started bugging me: I have multiple GitHub projects that share the same labels.
 As I created those labels manually over time, different projects have the same labels with different colors.
 It's a small thing, but it hurts my visual memory and I don't want to manually sync them.
 Fortunately, `terraform` has a [GitHub](https://www.terraform.io/docs/providers/github/index.html) provider that exposes a [github_issue_label](https://www.terraform.io/docs/providers/github/r/issue_label.html) resource.
 A few days ago, I decided to try syncing labels using `terraform`.
 It took literally two minutes to implement a first working configuration.

 I created a `config.tf` that looks like this: